nlpub/pymystem3/README.rst

 Issues
 ======

+The current version can be considered as an alpha version, so please let us know if something does not work as expected.
-Please report any bugs or requests that you have using the GitHub issue tracker!
+Please report any bugs or requests that you have using the GitHub issue tracker (https://github.com/Digsolab/pymystem3/issues)!

 Authors